haihabi/GenerativeCRB/README.md

 # References

 [1] Habi, Hai Victor, Hagit Messer, and Yoram Bresler.
-"Learning to Bound: A Generative Cram\'er-Rao Bound." arXiv preprint arXiv:2203.03695 (2022).
+"Learning to Bound: A Generative Cramér-Rao Bound."
+IEEE Transactions on Signal Processing (2023).

 [2] Abdelhamed, Abdelrahman, Marcus A. Brubaker, and Michael S. Brown.
 "Noise flow: Noise modeling with conditional normalizing flows."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2019.